Sometimes I Feel Like a River

 Sometimes I Feel Like a River establishes Daniel as a leading author in the mindfulness genre, a growing group of titles focused on helping kids understand their emotions and fall in love with their environments.
 In a world threatened by climate change and with kids spending more time on screens after three pandemic years, we should probably all take Daniel’s advice and take “a mindful walk or roll under the beautiful sky.”mRb

-Meaghan Thurston is a Montreal-based arts and science writer, and co-editor of the anthology With the World to Choose From: Seven Decades of the Beatty Lecture at McGill University.
+Meaghan Thurston is a Montreal-based arts and science writer, co-editor of the anthology With the World to Choose From: Seven Decades of the Beatty Lecture at McGill University, and mother to two budding readers.

 Comments